raksheen/weatherapp/README.md

 - What way will you make the API call?

-## 🚀 Your homework submission should include:
+## 🚀 Your Lab submission should include:

 - A pull request created on _this repo_
-- Completion, comfort, wins, losses, questions... you know the drill.

-## This homework is due 🚨 11PM ON THURSDAY NIGHT 🚨